The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Cosmological constraints

 As we probe the largest collapsed objects in the Universe, galaxy clusters, the cluster number counts can be used to constrain the summed masses of the neutrinos.
 To do so, we allow the sum of neutrino masses to be free in the cosmology pipeline, with a uniform prior of $\mathcal{U}(0 {\rm ~eV}, 1 {\rm ~eV})$.
-We stress that our lower limit is set to 0~eV instead of a value of 0.059~eV \citep{Tanabashi2018} adopted by the \planck CMB 2020 analysis.
+Including massive neutrinos in cosmological analysis requires a fine-tuned interaction with the choice of the halo mass function.
+As shown in \citet{Costanzi2013}, a few changes to the use of the matter power spectrum are fundamental to properly make use of \citet{Tinker2008} halo mass function in the presence of massive neutrinos.
+As the \texttt{pyccl} 3.0.0 library of \citet{Chisari2019pyCCL} available on GitHub\footnote{https://github.com/LSSTDESC/CCL/tree/master} does not implement the prescriptions of \citet{Costanzi2013}, therefore accounting for corrections to the power spectrum, matter density, and, finally, to the halo mass function, we modify the local version of \texttt{pyccl} by editing several hardcoded parts of code to allow the user to employ \citet{Costanzi2013} prescription.
+We stress that our lower limit is set to 0~eV instead of a value of 0.059~eV \citep{Tanabashi2018} adopted by the \planck CMB~2020 analysis.
 As the lower limit on the neutrino mass depends on the assumptions of the neutrino mass model, we do not make any prior assumptions about its value and adopt uniform priors on its value to avoid this parameter from affecting our posterior distributions.
-The cosmological constraints with free neutrino mass components are;
+The cosmological constraints with free neutrino mass components are:

 These results are visualized in Fig.~\ref{fig:nuCDM}.
-The upper limit to the sum of neutrino masses is $\sum m_\nu < 0.22~{\rm eV}$.
-Our results represent the tightest limits on the sum of neutrino masses from cluster abundance experiments; for instance, the SPT-SZ sample results in an upper limit of $< 0.74\mathrm{~eV}$ (95\% confidence interval) \citep{Bocquet2019}.
-The \erosita\ upper limits on the neutrino masses are competitive and informative at a similar precision with the \planck CMB 2020 measurements, $\sum m_\nu < 0.26~{\rm eV}~(95\% {\rm \ CL})$ \citep{Planck2020}.
+The upper limit to the sum of neutrino masses is $\sum m_\nu < 0.43~{\rm eV}$.
+The addition of the \citep{Costanzi2013} correction to the power spectrum relaxes the upper limits on neutrino masses from 0.22~${\rm eV}$ to 0.43~${\rm eV}$, as expected.
+Our results represent the tightest limits on the sum of neutrino masses from cluster abundance experiments; for instance, the SPT-SZ sample results in an upper limit of $< 0.74\mathrm{~eV}$ \citep[95\% confidence interval][]{Bocquet2019}, while the updated SPT results yield $< 0.55\mathrm{~eV}$ \citep[95\% confidence interval][]{Bocquet2024}.
 We verify that the values of the $\Omega_{\mathrm{m}}$ and $\sigma_8$ remain statistically consistent when $\sum m_\nu$ is allowed to be non-zero, see Fig.~\ref{fig:eRASS1_omegam_sigma8}.
 We find that \erass and \planck CMB $\nu$CDM parameters are consistent at the 2.0$\sigma$ level.